 The IRS Can Cancel Your Passport If You Have Back Taxes

-If you have seriously delinquent tax debt, the law authorizes the IRS to certify that debt to the State Department for action.
+If you have seriously delinquent tax liability, the law authorizes the IRS to certify that liability to the State Department for action.
 The State Department generally will not issue a passport to you after receiving certification from the IRS.
 The State Department may deny your passport application or revoke your current passport.
 If you’re overseas, the State Department may issue you a limited validity passport good for direct return to the United States.

 - How it works